armory/documentation/_spinnaker/operator.md

 ```

 ## Installing Operator in Cluster Mode
-The sample files discussed in this procedure can be found in the Git repository you cloned.

 To install Operator for cluster mode, perform the following steps:

-1. Add the namespace you want to deploy to `deploy/operator/cluster/role_binding.yml`.
+1. Add the namespace you want to deploy to `deploy/operator/cluster/role_binding.yaml`.
 For example, the following entry deploys Spinnaker to a namespace called `my-app`:

     ```yaml
     kind: ClusterRoleBinding